-necessity is based on how each standard requirement, as written, would apply to dispersed power producing resources and the individual generating units at these facilities, considering the now currentlyenforced BES definition.
-The proposed resolutions target the applicability of the standard or target specific individual requirements.
+However, tThe SDT has recognized that many other standards7 required further review by the SDT to determine the necessity and the type of clarification or guidance for the applicability to dispersed power producing resources.
+This necessity is based on how each standard requirement, as written, would apply to dispersed power producing resources and the individual generating units at these facilities, considering the recently approved now currently-enforced BES definition.
+The proposed resolutions target the applicability of the standard noted in the language of the applicability section or specifically target specific individual requirements.
 There are additional methods to ensure consistent applicability throughout the Regions, including having guidance issued by NERC through Reliability Standard Audit Worksheet (RSAW) language revisions.
-These tools, among others, have been be considered and employed by the SDT throughout the drafting effort.
+These tools, among others, have been be considered and employed by the SDT throughout the work-drafting effort.

-The White Paper includes: 1) description of the history of standards applicability to dispersed power producing resources; 2) identification of circumstances and practices that are unique to dispersed power producing resources; and 3) determination of the priority to address standards, supported by corresponding technical justification.
+The technical section of this White Ppaper includes insight from the SDT review, includes:ing 1) description of the history of standards applicability to dispersed power producing resources; 2) identification of any unique circumstances and practices that are unique tofor dispersed power producing resources and current practices, ; and 3)as well as the SDT's categorization and determination of the priority to address standards, supported by corresponding technical justification.

+This white paper is a living document.
 It is the intent of the SDT to modify this document over the course of this project to document the SDT's rationale and technical justification for each standard until the work of the SDT is complete.
-The SDT considers the sections of the White Paper that address the high-priority standards to be in final draft form.
-The SDT may provide further revisions to the remainder of the White Paper.
+The SDT considers the sections of the wWhite pPaper that address the high-priority standards to be in final draft form.
+The SDT may provide further revisions to the remainder of the wWhite pPaper.